rya-sge/access-denied/_posts/2026-09-09-kzg-polynomial-commitments-glossary.md

 \end{aligned}
 $$

 Introduced by Boneh and Boyen, it is the assumption underneath binding for both KZG constructions.
-It is a q-type assumption, meaning its strength depends on $$t$$ and it grows less conservative as the degree bound rises.
-Cheon's attack shows the security loss is real, which is why deployed parameters are chosen with the intended $$t$$ in mind.
+It is a q-type assumption: its statement is parameterised by $$t$$, and the larger $$t$$ is the more the adversary is given, so a bigger degree bound is a stronger assumption rather than the same one.
+Cheon's attack turns that into a measurable loss, recovering $$\alpha$$ faster as the published powers extend, which is why deployed parameters are chosen with the intended $$t$$ in mind.

 ### t-Bilinear Strong Diffie-Hellman assumption (t-BSDH)